stateoftheartai/sotaai/docs/sotaai/cv/README.md

   can modify, tune or train the model using the API you know the most.

 ## Overview

+The code on this overview can be found in [examples/example1.py](https://github.com/stateoftheartai/sotaai/blob/master/examples/example1.py)

 ### Load a Model and Dataset